 U.S.-SOUTH AFRICA RELATIONS

-Since the abolition of apartheid and 1994 democratic elections, the countries have enjoyed a solid bilateral relationship.
-South Africa is a strategic partner of the United States, particularly in the areas of security and trade.
-The two countries share development objectives throughout Africa, and South Africa plays a key economic and political role in the African continent.
+Since the end of apartheid and with the advent of democracy in1994, the two countries have enjoyed a solid bilateral relationship.
+South Africa is a strategic partner of the United States, particularly in the areas of health, security, and trade.
+The two countries share development objectives throughout Africa, and South Africa plays a key economic and political role on the African continent.
 The United States seeks opportunities for increased U.S.-South African cooperation on regional and international issues.
-In 2010, the United States and South Africa launched a strategic dialogue aimed at deepening cooperation on the entire range of issues of mutual interest and/or concern.
+In 2010, the United States and South Africa launched a strategic dialogue aimed at deepening cooperation on a range of issues of mutual interest and concern.

 U.S. Assistance to South Africa

-South Africa has made remarkable strides toward building a prosperous and peaceful democracy since 1994, but faces many challenges, including unemployment, HIV/AIDS, crime, and corruption.
-U.S. assistance focuses on improving healthcare, increasing education standards and teacher training, providing capacity building to law enforcement agencies, building capacity in agriculture to address regional food security, and developing clean energy to adapt to global climate changes.
+South Africa has made remarkable strides toward building a prosperous and peaceful democracy since 1994, but faces many challenges, including high unemployment, HIV/AIDS, crime, and corruption.
+U.S. assistance focuses on improving healthcare, increasing education standards and teacher training, building capacity in agriculture to address regional food security, and developing clean energy to adapt to global climate changes.
 Improving the capacity of South Africa's security force will enable it to take a lead role in regional stability and security efforts.

 U.S. Agency for International Development (USAID) programs seek to strengthen small- and medium-sized enterprises, create employment, improve learning and job skills, promote basic education, combat gender-based violence, and promote HIV/AIDS care, prevention, and treatment.